-Dimension Score 4 2 0 Materiality >10% 5% to 10% <5% (more than \$97M) (approx. \$48 to 96 M) (less than \$47 M) TBS Advice or Required in the next 12 to 18 Required but not in the next 18 None required Commitments months months Advice from Treasury Board includes but is not necessarily limited to requirements in t Results for mandatory evaluation.
-Government-wide Strong links to priorities Moderate links to priorities No direct links to priorities and Parks Canada Priorities Priorities of the Government of Canada include government-wide priorities (e.g., climate change, biodiversity, Indigenous peoples' reconciliation, gender-based analysis).
-These are identified on the of the Whole of Government Framework, Speeches from the Throne and in federal budgets.
-Parks C Agency priorities are those identified in Ministerial Mandate Letters, Parks Canada's Departmental Framework and/or Departmental Plan, including corporate risk profile.
-Entities directly linked to bot government-wide and Agency priorities are rated four (e.g., Indigenous Affairs).
-Entities related to A priorities are rated two (e.g., asset investment) and activities not clearly related to the priorities are zero.
-Known Problems Managers or findings in previous Managers or findings in previous Managers or findings in evaluations indicate significant evaluations indicate some previous evaluations indicate challenges impacting program challenges impacting program few challenges impacting performance. performance. n program managers within the Agen program performance. be identified in a number of areas, including but not limited to: the completeness of the program's performance framework (i.e., clarity of program objectives and evidence of systems and activities to monitor and report against related targets), program governance, asset condition, information management, and any reported failures in program performance.
-New programs or programs that he recently undergone significant restructuring where performance has not yet been assessed are consi higher risk and so are also given higher ratings.
-Extensiveness of Program Reach Extensive, national and/or international intended direct program reach.
-Moderate and/or regional intended direct program reach.
-Limited and/or localized intended direct program reach.
-The extent of program reach relates or groups (communities, stakeholde and/or directly impacted by program Canadians as a whole, who are not organizations or provinces (e.g., nat count reach as the number of group groups.
-Programs such as Heritage F extensive program reach given they to the extent of the intended direct rs, non-governmental organizations, n activities.
-Most program activities he counted as the program reach.
-When ional park and national marine consest targeted and not the size of the corplaces Promotion and Public Support are intended to reach millions of Can as Other Heritage Places Designation rested parties.
-Indigenous peoples, etc.) targeted have ultimate beneficiaries, i.e., the target reach of a program are ervation area establishment), we instituencies represented by these and Visitor Experience have hadians and international visitors.
-Complexity of High Complexity Moderate Complexity Low Complex Program Program's complexity is rated given factors such as number of delivery partners, legal context and degree of direct control over outcomes.
-Highly complex programs are exemplified by national park and national marine conservation area establishment, which require extensive consultation and negotiations over many years with dozens of different stakeholders who differ in their capacities and interests, and have the capability to block a particular establishment process.
-By contrast, National Historic Site Designations is considered to have low complexity given the clear legal framework and its administration of a relatively well-defined and long-established process.
+Dimension Score 4 2 0 Materiality >10% (more than \$97M) 5% to 10% (approx. \$48 to 96 M) <5% (less than \$47 M) TBS Advice or Commitments Required in the next 12 to 18 months Required but not in the next 18 months None required Advice from Treasury Board Secretariat includes but is not necessarily limited to requirements in the TBS Policy on Results for mandatory evaluation.
+Government-wide and Parks Canada Priorities Priorities of the Government of Canada include government-wide priorities (e.g., climate change, biodiversity, Indigenous peoples' reconciliation, gender-based analysis).
+These a identified on the basis of the Whole of Government Framework, Speeches from the Throand in federal budgets.
+Parks Canada Agency priorities are those identified in Ministerial Mandate Letters, Parks Canada's Departmental Results Framework and/or Departmental Plan, including corporate risk profile.
+Entities directly linked to both government-wide are Agency priorities are rated four (e.g., Indigenous Affairs).
+Entities related to Agency priorities are rated two (e.g., asset investment) and activities not clearly related to the priorities are rated zero.
+Known Problems Managers or findings in previous evaluations indicate significant challenges impacting program performance.
+Managers or findings in previous evaluations indicate some challenges impacting program performance.
+Managers or findings in previous evaluations indicate few challenges impacting program performance.
+Ratings are based on discussions with program managers within the Agency, reports on program performance, and previous audit and evaluation findings.
+Challenges impacting program performance may be identified in a number of areas, including but not limited to the completeness of the program's performance framework (i.e., clarity of program objectives and evidence of systems and activities to monitor and report against related targets), program governance, asset condition, information management, and any reported failures in program performance.
+New programs or programs that have recently undergone significant restructuring where performance has not yet been assessed are considered higher risk and are given higher ratings.
+Extensiveness of Program Reach , , , , , , , , , , , , , , , , , , , ,

+The extent of program reach relates to the extent of the intended direct reach, i.e., the number of people or groups (communities, stakeholders, non-governmental organizations, Indigenous peoples, etc.) targeted and/or directly impacted by program activities.
+Most program activities have ultimate beneficiaries, i.e., Canadians as a whole, who are not counted as the program reach.
+When the target reach of a program are organizations or provinces (e.g., national park and national marine conservation area establishment), we count reach as the number of groups targeted and not the size of the constituencies represented by these groups.
+Programs such as Heritage Places Promotion and Public Support and Visitor Experience have extensive program reach given they are intended to reach millions of Canadians and international visitors.
+Low reach is typified by entities such as Other Heritage Places Designation and Conservation, which target a limited number of partners or interested parties.